 In this approach, Green communication focuses on others, it’s the colour of empathy and trust-building.
 Being Green means being able to understand others.

 As the elephant in the room is often something that you wouldn’t even want to touch with a ten-foot pole, it can take a tremendous amount of courage to voice it.
-To survive the task without escalating the situation into an uncontrollable forest fire, you need to be as empathic, kind and respectful as possible.
+To survive the task without escalating the situation into an uncontrollable forest fire of dysfunctional conflicts, you need to be as empathic, kind and respectful as possible.
 As we would say, you need to be GREEN.